 Modifications to your home utilities can account for a significant portion of your outdoor kitchen installation.
 A closer look at the costs associated with extending your utilities can help you decide between gas, propane, electric, charcoal, and wood cooking units.

-Homeowners sampled by HomeAdvisor say the average cost of an outdoor kitchen is about $9,600–with a high-end installation costing approximately $35,000.
+Homeowners sampled by HomeAdvisor say the average cost of an outdoor kitchen is around $11,700–with a high-end installation costing approximately $35,000.
 Of course, this depends on your appliances and furnishings, along with the costs to extend your utilities.
 A budget-conscious installation could opt for propane cooking units and exclude running water, as an alternate plan.

 The new gas line may require its own shut-off valve and selection of the right pipes and fittings.
 Careful measurements are required to accurately determine the pipe lengths and routing needed to correctly interface with your gas appliance connections.
 Consider the professional cost which can range from $120 to $1,300; a reasonable price for peace of mind.

 Outdoor lighting fixtures, refrigeration and convenience outlets all require ground fault circuits–or receptacles that act quickly in cases of mechanical impact or moisture infiltration.
 Depending on how many you’ll need, the cost can be as low as $125 for simple electrical additions.

 For a totally electric outdoor kitchen, an electrician may recommend a dedicated circuit panel installation with its own main breaker.
 This will reduce the strain on the home's electrical box and would be necessary if enough empty circuits of the correct amperage are not available.
 The best advice is to leave electrical upgrades to the professionals who know the local codes and the proper wires, breakers and outlets to use.